GROWING YOUR FORESTRY CAREER

 2. Turanga Ararau, Gisborne/East Coast

-Turanga Ararau (Gisborne) collaborates closely with the East Coast forest industry to offer a range of training for new entrants and people already working in the industry.
-Courses on offer are:
+Turanga Ararau (Gisborne) collaborates closely with the east Coast forest industry and the Regional Wood Council, to offer a range of training for new entrants and people already working in the industry.
+Courses offered are:

 5. Mike Hurring Forestry Training, Balclutha